fecgov/fecfile-web-api/performance-testing/README.md

 Once you have a fixture, you can load it into the database by performing the following steps:

+1. Enter a fecfile-api docker container
-1a.
-(For Local) Use `docker exec -it fecfile-api /bin/bash` to enter the docker container.
+- (For Local) Use `docker exec -it fecfile-api /bin/bash`
-1b.
-(For Cloud.gov or Circle CI) ssh into your docker instance of choice.
+- (For Cloud.gov or Circle CI) ssh into your docker instance of choice.
 2. (Cloud.gov only) use `/tmp/lifecycle/shell` to establish a shell session.
 3. Run `python manage.py loaddata FIXTURE-NAME` to load your fixture.